Updated: Jun 22, 2021

 One year ago…ONE YEAR!!!!
 When I think of all that has happened in one year, my mind and heart can’t even process it all.
 I knew I wanted to start Reset Your Nest for years, but had plenty of excuses why it wasn’t the right time.
-It wasn’t until I felt God not just give me permission, but the PUSH I needed to trust in him and LEAP.
+It wasn’t until I felt God not just give me permission, but the PUSH I needed to trust in Him and LEAP.
 My family had experienced a number of trials and though I knew I needed to find a better job than the one I had, it didn’t seem like starting a business was the most practical way to bring in money.
 When I felt a distinct answer to prayer reassure me that starting my business was EXACTLY what I should be doing, I decided to go for it.
 I figured that worst case scenario would be working a few hours a week and still making more money than I did at the job I had at the time.
-I had no idea Reset Your Nest would grow into what it is today…and after just one year.
+I had no idea Reset Your Nest would grow into what it is today, a premier Salt Lake City home organization company…and after just one year.

 So…for posterity’s sake, and my own, I wanted to share a timeline of some of the biggest highlights of the first year of Reset Your Nest.
 The main takeaways I realized after writing this post are: